root-project/root/tree/ntuple/v7/doc/specifications.md

 The range 0x03 - 0x7f is currently unused.
 Additional types can be registered in the future.

-_Reserved_ is an 8bit field that can be used by the storage backend corresponding to the type in order to store additional information about the locator.
+_Reserved_ is an 8 bit field that can be used by the storage backend corresponding to the type in order to store additional information about the locator.

 An envelope link consists of a 64bit unsigned integer that specifies the uncompressed size of the envelope